Quantum lattice dynamics and their importance in ternary superhydride clathrates: Introduction

 It was argued in a recent work~\cite{Errea_LaBH8} that quantum lattice effects treated within the stochastic self-consistent harmonic approximation (\SSCHA) drastically increase the dynamical stabilization pressure \pdyn\ for \LBH\ and it was further suggested that a similar increase in \pdyn\ should be expected for other \fmm\ \XYH\ hydrides.

 To investigate this, we apply the \SSCHA\ formalism to \BSH, which, so far, has the lowest \pdyn\ among all \fmm\ \XYH\ hydrides.
-In \SSCHA, a major bottleneck is represented by the need to use large supercells and large numbers of individuals if one wants to fully converge the calculation.
-We overcome this problem by employing machine-learned moment tensor potentials (MTP)~\cite{Shapeev2015-MTP,GUBAEV2019148} that allow us to obtain total energies, forces, and stresses with DFT accuracy but at a fraction of the computational cost~\cite{ranalli_SSCHA,D1NR08359G,MLIP_eval}.
+In \SSCHA, a major bottleneck is represented by the need to use large supercells and large numbers of randomly displaced structures if one wants to fully converge the calculation.
+We overcome this problem by employing machine-learned moment tensor potentials (MTP)~\cite{Shapeev2015-MTP,GUBAEV2019148} that allow us to obtain total energies, forces, and stresses with density-functional-theory (DFT) accuracy but at a fraction of the computational cost~\cite{ranalli_SSCHA,D1NR08359G,MLIP_eval}.
 To our knowledge, this work represents the first combination of MTPs with the \SSCHA\ method.
-In addition, we introduce a method to discern the contribution of quantum ionic (QI) effects from those of anharmonic and phonon-phonon (ph-ph) effects.
+In addition, we introduce a method to discern the contribution of quantum ionic (QI) effects from those of anharmonic (anh) and phonon-phonon (ph-ph) effects.

 We find that \pdyn\ increases from \SI{3}{GPa} to about \SI{20}{GPa} within the \SSCHA\ and that this rise can almost entirely be attributed to QI effects, with actual anharmonic and ph-ph effects playing only a subordinate role.
-In fact, the same crystal structure that minimizes the free energy within \SSCHA\ can already be obtained in density-functional theory (DFT) by including zero-point energies (ZPE).
+In fact, the same crystal structure that minimizes the free energy within \SSCHA\ can already be obtained at the harmonic level using DFT by including zero-point energies (ZPE).